garden-rs/garden/doc/ideas.md

 - Modular/reusable garden.yaml configuration.

-Allow "graft" gardens by including the garden.yaml from an external garden.yaml and placings its tree, groups, and gardens in a "custom::" namespace.
+Allow "graft" gardens by including the garden.yaml from an external garden.yaml and placings its tree, groups, and gardens in a "custom::" graft namespace.

     grafts:
         libs: libs/garden.yaml